Junya Enoki

-Junya Enoki (榎木 淳弥, Enoki Jun'ya) is a Japanese voice actor affiliated with Atomic Monkey.
+Junya Enoki (榎木 淳弥, Enoki Jun'ya) is a Japanese voice actor affiliated with Asleben.

 Biography

 Enoki was born in Tokyo.
 He became interested in acting while in college.
 After watching Gurren Lagann, he became a voice actor.
 He was a member of the Atomic Monkey Voice Actor & Acting Laboratory's third graduating class.
 His cousin is Chika Anzai.
 He is the Japanese dubbing voice actor of Tom Holland, who is known for his role in the Marvel Cinematic Universe as Spider-Man.
+On July 1st 2025, he announced his departure from Atomic Monkey and joined Asleben.